technocrat/swingwatch.org/az.md

 # Model results

-## Late October assessment
+## Final

-The model shows Harris trailing, with 6.32% of simulated outcomes showing her gaining more than 50% of the two-candidate vote.
-This suggests a weak position for Harris, but it's important to note that this is a statistical projection based the data from August through October 25.
+The model shows Harris trailing badly, with 0.38% of simulated outcomes showing her gaining more than 50% of the two-candidate vote.
+This suggests an extremely weak position for Harris, but it's important to note that this is a statistical projection based the data from August through October 31.
 This is a summary of the model, not a prediction of the election outcome.
 ~~~
 <table>
   <thead>